Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/TP1.png)

-On this example the Touchpoint name is "Chat Throughput (PCC)", and the PCC means that this is the type of Touchpoint designed to count processes.
+In this example the Touchpoint name is "Chat Throughput (PCC)", and the PCC means that this is the type of Touchpoint designed to count processes.

 * Status "On" or "Off": This option allows you to enable or disable a touchpoint for display mode.
 To access this view, right click on the particular touchpoint you want to work with and click on the option "ON/OFF".